ellabeiser/portfolio/README.md

 **I'm a bilingual journalist living between my hometown Chicago and Santiago, Chile.
-I'm driven by stories that reveal hidden undercurrents and draw people closer to one another.**
+I'm driven by stories that reveal hidden undercurrents and draw people closer to one another.
+Thus far, the bulk of my reporting has focused on immigration, higher education and local news reporting.**

-**I'm skilled in Spanish–English translation, data wrangling, map making and community building.**
+**I'm skilled in Spanish–English translation, data wrangling and map making.**

+**I enjoy bringing people together to create community around a shared interest in community issues.**

 **I can be reached at my email, ellabeiser606@gmail.com.**